nedhmn/duelingbook-replay-userscript/README.md

-# duelingbook-replay-userscript
+# Duelingbook Replay UserScripts

-Userscript to conveniently download duelingbook replay JSON.
+Collection of userscripts for duelingbook replays.